LucasChaka/Chess_Analytics/README.md

 However, individual player analyses have inherent limitations; for instance, the range of chess openings is constrained to the player under scrutiny.
 Yet, leveraging data from top chess masters can broaden the analytical scope.

 **DISCLAIMER:** For privacy reasons, the player's username remains undisclosed.
 Analysts interested in conducting similar macro analyses can obtain data from [chessinsights.xyz](https://chessinsights.xyz/).
-Throughout this report, the player is referenced by the pseudonym *John*."
+Throughout this report, the player is referenced by the pseudonym *John*.

 ## Methodology